Smart Social Media Listening Strategies

 Social media has changed the way business is done.
-Small business owners have access to a level of research and business intelligence that we never had access to before, In the past, pre-Twitter, this type of information was only available to big companies that could afford to hire high level research specialists and quite honestly by the time you received the information it was old.
+Small business owners have access to a level of research and business intelligence that we never had access to before.
+In the past, pre-Twitter, this type of information was only available to big companies that could afford to hire high-level research specialists and quite honestly by the time you received the information it was outdated.

 By applying a few smart social media strategies and using social media tools you can learn how to listen online, figure out where your market is online, what they are talking about, and what they need, then position yourself to be found by the exact people you want to connect with.
-All this and likely spend less time then you are spending now.
 Keep reading and I will share how.

 The principles of business have not changed, but where it happens has changed… Business is happening on social media and it has been around for awhile now, every business needs to be active on social media, that is no longer an option.

 Yes it’s noisy, yes, everyone is flying fast and attention spans are at an all-time low so if you are only broadcasting on social media you are missing the real value.
 You will not be heard.
 Our approach is a bit different… we focus on the most overlooked social media skill, social listening… and we teach our clients how to do this because it must be done every day.

 What conversations are happening?
 Who is talking to who?
-What are the pain points of your potential clients and how can you help them?
+What solutions do your potential clients need?
+How can you help?
 These are all important questions to ask as you being to apply this new approach.
 It actually begins outside of social media.

 Figure out who you want to listen to the best way to do this is to build a persona.
 Clarity is the key to setting up effective listening channels.
 Before you start to do this online, spend some time mapping out the following

 - Who do you want to connect with and WHY?

 - Where they are, is it Facebook, Twitter, LinkedIn, Instagram, SnapChat?
 That is where you will want to be spending your time.
 Don’t like that platform, learn it, you need to be where they are.